caberger/leocloud/k8s/readme.md

 kubectl apply -f deployment.yaml
 ```

-When want to remove your deployment you execute the following:
+To remove your deployment from the cloud again you execute the following:
 ```bash
 kubectl delete -f deployment.yaml
 ```